collapsed-stacks/startups/questions/3165/what-are-the-legal-issues-of-starting-up-an-old-book-resale-startup.md

 - tagged: `legal`, `business-model`, `e-commerce`
 - score: 5

-<p>I want to start a book resale business which would buy and sell used books.
+I want to start a book resale business which would buy and sell used books.
-We would like to work on a marketplace model where we can ask book re-sellers to sell for us.</p>
+We would like to work on a marketplace model where we can ask book re-sellers to sell for us.

-<p>Are there any legal obligations in selling used books? (since the publishers would not get any money, can they sue us?)
-Will this business model attract legal cases?</p>
+Are there any legal obligations in selling used books? (since the publishers would not get any money, can they sue us?)
+Will this business model attract legal cases?

 ## Answer 3168